freealise/freealise/ar/README.md

 interpolator: use moviepy for transparent video ?
 morpher: use to match timepoints with transparent holes
-pano: use svg displacer for thumbnail depth (add to static image hf space);
+pano: use svg displacer for large fov thumbnail depth from stereo image;
 change webgl2 vertex buffers for displacement map parallax in overlay; replace videodome with gsv
 use gsv custom tiles for svg sound mapping
 (https://developers.google.com/maps/documentation/javascript/examples/streetview-events)